 SWOT analysis or a SWOT matrix is a framework and tool for analyzing the internal and external situations of an organization, a particular business strategy or directions and decisions, a product or a brand, or a specific project or activity, among others.

 As an acronym, SWOT stands for strengths, weaknesses, and opportunities.
-Strengths and weaknesses correspond to internal situations while opportunities and threats correspond to external situations.
-The primary goal of a SWOT analysis is to identify and list down beneficial and detrimental situations and/or factors, thus paving the way for determining the most appropriate strategic direction.
+Strengths and weaknesses correspond to internal situations.
+Opportunities and threats correspond to external situations.
+The primary goal of a SWOT analysis is to identify and list down beneficial and detrimental situations or factors to determine the most appropriate strategic direction.

 SWOT analysis is a popular tool used by organizations and individuals because of its simplicity.
-However, despite its apparent universal application, this analytical framework has its fair share of shortcomings.
+However, despite its apparent beneficial and flexible applications, this analytical framework has its fair share of disadvantages or shortcomings and limitations.

-The primary advantage of using SWOT analysis is that it allows an organization or its individuals to become familiar of their internal and external situations and/or factors that are favorable and unfavorable to their goals and objectives.
-This familiarity equips them with knowledge needed to support decisions or directives.
+The primary advantage of using SWOT analysis is that it enables an organization or its individuals to become familiar of their internal and external situations or factors that are favorable and unfavorable to their defined mission or organizational goals and objectives.
+This familiarity equips them with knowledge needed to make or support strategic decisions and directions.

-One of the advantages of SWOT analysis is its wide applicability across a variety of organizational requirements.
-For example, aside from providing an overview of the internal and external situations of an entire business, SWOT has also been used to analyze the situation of a particular department or function within the business, a specific project, processes and practices, people or a team, resources and capabilities, the geographic market and the target market, or a brand or a product, among others.
+One of the advantages of SWOT analysis is its wide applicability across different organizational requirements.
+It can been used to analyze the situation of a particular department or business process, the feasibility of a proposed or ongoing project, the performance of people or a team, impact of resources and capabilities, the target market, or a brand or a product.

-The wide applicability of SWOT analysis makes it a staple element in different strategic directives or business planning to include but not limited to feasibility studies, strategic planning, marketing strategy, product development, opportunity analysis, and analysis of possible sources of competitive advantage.
+The expansive and flexible applicability of SWOT analysis makes it a staple element in different strategic directives or business planning undertakings.
+These include but not limited to feasibility studies, organizational diagnosis, strategic planning, marketing strategy, product development, opportunity analysis, and analysis of possible sources of competitive advantage.

 3. Simplicity

-Using the SWOT framework as an analytical tool does not require technical skills or special training.
-Essentially, any individual or a team with the right amount of knowledge about a particular object being analyzed can easily perform a SWOT analysis.
+Using the SWOT framework as an analytical tool does not require technical skills nor special training.
+It is a straightforward analytical tool.
+Any individual or a team within an organization with the right amount of knowledge or access to relevant data and information about a particular object or situation under analysis would not have a problem performing a SWOT analysis.

 The same simplicity of using SWOT means that it is inexpensive.
-An organization can simply task people from its talent pool rather than hiring an external consultant to perform this analytical tool.
+An organization can simply task people from its talent pool rather than hiring an external consultant to utilize this analytical tool.
 The simplicity of SWOT also means that it can be performed within a relatively short amount of time.
+It can be used for making immediate decisions involving non-complex situations.

 Expandability through integration is another advantage.
 Take note of data integration as an example.
-Quantitative and qualitative data from different sources can be used to substantiate the requirements of the SWOT framework.
-A data-driven analysis means that directives are always based on informed decisions and opinions.
+Both quantitative and qualitative data from different sources can be used to populate and substantiate the requirements of the SWOT framework.
+A data-driven analysis means that resulting directives or actions will be based on informed decisions and opinions.

-SWOT can also be integrated in other analytical frameworks or used to expand other tools used for situational analysis such as Value Chain analysis, RBV analysis, PEST analysis, and Five Forces model, among others.
+SWOT can also be integrated with other analytical frameworks or used to expand other tools used for situational analysis.
+Examples include Value Chain Analysis, RBV Analysis, PEST or PESTLE Analysis, Five Forces Model, STP Marketing Framework, and Product Lifecycle Analysis.
 This means that the SWOT framework can improve the quality of internal and external analysis.

 A key disadvantage of SWOT analysis is its susceptibility to ambiguity.
 Performing a SWOT generates a long list of strengths, weaknesses, threats, and opportunities relevant to the object being analyzed.
 However, the entire framework does not provide any mechanism for ranking the items within the list or determining which of the identified factors have more weight.